angrybacon/doomsday-wiki/markdown/chapters/meandeck/sideboards.md

 through* the win.
 Against non-blue based combo you should focus on balancing defense with offense.
 As much interaction as is relevant should be brought in.
 Cards like Flusterstorm, Veil of Summer, Spell Pierce and Mindbreak Trap should be brought in.

 If the opposing combo has a single key combo piece or a reliance on the graveyard then Surgical Extraction can also be considered to be brought in.
 Take out things like Cavern of Souls, basic Island, slower cards like Lim-Dûl's Vault, maindeck Pyroblasts, any maindeck removal and potentially Predict / Unearth if you are running Ideas Unbound.
 If you are against blue based combo then the Anti-blue suite should be brought in as well as other disruption.
-Remove things like Lion's Eye Diamond, Lim-Dûl's Vault, Unearth, Predict, basic Island and maindeck removal.
+Remove things like Lion's Eye Diamond, Lim-Dûl's Vault, Unearth, Predict, basic Swamp and maindeck removal.

 You want to keep a hand that is either fast or heavy in disruption.
 Depending on the matchup and speed of the opposing combo you may wish to mulligan